loopstick/ArduinoTutorial/README.md

 More on the specific functions and variables soon!
 Let's make something happen in the real world first.

-#### What’s going on: How to use Arduino to turn something ON and OFF
+### How to use Arduino to turn something ON and OFF
 How does the program (sketch) do this? (all described in the [Blink tutorial](http://arduino.cc/en/Tutorial/Blink))
 ```cpp
 /*